ActiveBrainAtlas2/preprocessing-pipeline/utilities/neuroglancer/SLICE_CREATOR_COMPARISON.md

 1. Will recommendations: "The chunk size is pretty small.
 64x64x64 results in relatively slow loading times because the files are cut up so much.
 I'd recommend at least 128x128x64 or even 256x256x128."
+1. Creating base chunk on DK39 on basalis with 3 cpus stalled.